The Born-Oppenheimer Approximation

 which is just the classical Hamiltonian-Jacobi equation with

 denoting the classical nuclear Hamiltonian.
-The Hamilton-Jacobi equation is equivalent to classical motion on the ground-state surface, given by
+The Hamilton-Jacobi equation is equivalent to classical motion on the ground-state surface,

 Equations (14) and Eq.
 (15) form the theoretical basis of the AIMD approach.
 The practical implementation of the AIMD method requires an algorithm for the numerical solution of Eq.
 (14) with forces obtained from Eq.
 (15) at each step of the calculation.
-Moreover, since an exact solution for the ground state electronic wave function, and eigenvalue, are not available, in general, it is necessary to introduce an approximation scheme for obtaining these quantities.
-This is the topic of the next section
+Moreover, since an exact solution for the ground state electronic wave function,

 No comments: